mad9scientist/homelabsite/content/post/ci-cd-is-awesome.md

 <aside class="pullRight"> <strong>Why</strong> I tend to push code to the remote just in case something happens to the local workstation.
 So if the local machine has a problem, my changes are not lost with that machine.</aside>

 It only ever been myself on the repos I work on, so working on main (master) has been my method for years.
 I learned Git thinking that main was unstable/bleeding edge of development, while tags/branches were cut for 'stable' releases.
-In my world everything is aways on the unstable, if something is broken, it going to be changed fast.
+In my world everything is always on the unstable, if something is broken, it going to be changed fast.
 But with this setup I'm going to start forcing my self to work in branches, like I'm suppose to do.

 ----

 The next thing up in the automation train, how to setup CD pipe line for WordPress Themes.
 My current setup uses; PHP script, webhook and git, but it has been busted for long while now.
 I will write up solution, when I figure out a plan there.

-If you have suggestions, tag me on [Twitter](https://twitter.com/mad9scientist) or [contact us](https://mad9scientist.com/about/contact/).
+If you have suggestions, tag me on [Twitter](https://twitter.com/mad9scientist) or [contact me](https://mad9scientist.com/about/contact/).